RishabhPandey0403/codepath-prework/README.md

 Submitted by: **Rishabh Pandey**

 **Rolor** is an app that displays some background information about me and includes a button that changes the color of the background!
-[TODO]

 Time spent: **1** hours spent in total